Ronald Colman

-Ronald Charles Colman (9 February 1891 – 19 May 1958) was an English actor who started his career in theatre and silent film in his native country, then emigrated to the United States where he had a highly successful Hollywood film career.
+Ronald Charles Colman (9 February 1891 – 19 May 1958) was an English actor who started his career in theatre and silent film in his native country, then emigrated to the United States, where he had a highly successful Hollywood film career.
 Colman starred in silent films and successfully transitioned to sound, aided by his distinctive, pleasing voice.
 He was most popular during the 1930s and 1940s.
-He received Oscar nominations for Bulldog Drummond (1929), Condemned (1929) and Random Harvest (1942).
-Colman starred in several classic films, including A Tale of Two Cities (1935), Lost Horizon (1937) and The Prisoner of Zenda (1937).
-He also played the starring role in the Technicolor classic Kismet (1944), with Marlene Dietrich.
+Colman received Oscar nominations for Bulldog Drummond (1929), Condemned (1929), and Random Harvest (1942).
+He starred in several classic films, including A Tale of Two Cities (1935), Lost Horizon (1937), and The Prisoner of Zenda (1937).
+Colman also played the starring role in the Technicolor classic Kismet (1944), with Marlene Dietrich.
 In 1947, he won an Academy Award for Best Actor and Golden Globe Award for Best Actor for his performance in the film A Double Life.

-Colman received a star on the Hollywood Walk of Fame for his work in motion pictures, and later was awarded a second star for his television work.
+Colman received a star on the Hollywood Walk of Fame for his work in motion pictures and later was awarded a second star for his television work.

 Early years

-Ronald Charles Colman was born at Woodville, 156 Sandycombe Road (renamed and renumbered 7 Broomfield Road), in Richmond, Surrey, England, the third son (his eldest brother died in infancy in 1882) and fifth child of Charles Colman, a silk merchant and mantle manufacturer, and his wife Marjory Read Fraser.
-His surviving siblings were Gladys, Edith, Eric and Freda.
+Ronald Charles Colman was born on 9 February 1891 at Woodville, 156 Sandycombe Road (renamed and renumbered 7 Broomfield Road), in Richmond, Surrey, England, the third son (his eldest brother died in infancy in 1882) and fifth child of Charles Colman, a silk merchant and mantle manufacturer, and his wife Marjory Read Fraser.
+His surviving siblings were Gladys, Edith, Eric, and Freda.
 He was a cousin of the Labour politician Grace Colman.
 In the subsequent years, the family moved to Ealing, first to 27 Inglis Road and then to 44 Inglis Road, a corner house at the end of the street.
-In 1911, the family is recorded at 27 Denbigh Road.
+In 1911 and 1914, the family is recorded at 27 Denbigh Road.

-He attended Hadleigh House School in Littlehampton where he discovered that he enjoyed acting, despite his shyness.
-Later he was educated at Rolandseck School in Ealing under the German-born headmaster Ernst Felix Marx (1858–1942).
+Colman attended Hadleigh House School in Littlehampton where he discovered that he enjoyed acting despite his shyness.
+Later, Colman was educated at Rolandseck School in Ealing under German-born headmaster Ernst Felix Marx.
 He intended to study engineering at Cambridge, but his father's sudden death from pneumonia in 1907 made it financially impossible.